 THE SHORT STORY

 I’m a writer living in Los Angeles with my fiance Andy, our cat Spanky, and our guinea pig Monty.
-Most days I’m a blogger, but I also write articles, essays, plays, screenplays, and short stories.
+I write blog posts, articles, essays, plays, screenplays, and short stories.

 If you want a look at my resume, here’s my LinkedIn page.